piotrpdev/website/src/routes/about.md

 ## How did you get started?

-I have been passionate about programming for about {delta} years so far, starting off with C++ back in 2018, *not a choice I would recommend for the begineer programmer*.
+I have been passionate about programming for <EpochCounter /> so far, starting off with C++ back in 2018, *not a choice I would recommend for the begineer programmer*.
 This is an excerpt from one of my first programs:

 ```cpp
 int main() {